 To an outsider, it might seem like a bit much, but here in the province's "bible belt" a sign like this is pretty standard.
 The only place you might not expect to see it is at a gay Pride event.
 As it turns out, you'd be wrong about that.

-Last weekend, Steinbach held its first ever Pride march.
+On Saturday, Steinbach held its first ever Pride march.
 It wasn't a parade.
 There were no floats, hardly any music save for the duo blasting "I Wanna Dance With Somebody" on tiny portable speakers, and costumes were few and far between.
 It lasted all of two blocks.
-But it was clear that for the people involved – many of whom carried messages that said "God is love" and encouraged people to "love thy neighbour" – none of the bells and whistles mattered.
+But it was clear that for the people involved—many of whom carried messages that said "God is love" and encouraged people to "love thy neighbor"—none of the bells and whistles mattered.

 "I came very close to ending my life many times," trans teen Mason Godwaldt, 18, told the crowd of about 3,000 at city hall, situated right across the street from a church.
 Prior to that, "I lived a lie, afraid to lose my family after seeing so many LGBT people lose theirs," he said.